Foreign tax credit

 Limits on the amount of tax credit applied

 The combined sum of all investment tax credits may not exceed 25% of the company’s gross tax payable less deductions for international double taxation and tax relief for income obtained in Ceuta and Melilla, export activities, and local public services.
-When R&D and technological innovation tax credits and tax credits for film productions and live performing arts and musical shows tax credits for expenses and investments in the year exceed 10% of the company's gross tax payable, less the tax credits and relief mentioned above, the limit will be 50%.
+When R&D and technological innovation tax credits and tax credits for film productions and live performing arts and musical shows for expenses and investments in the year exceed 10% of the company's gross tax payable, less the tax credits and relief mentioned above, the limit will be 50%.

 In addition, a limit of 50% of gross tax payable is established for the application of deductions for international or internal double taxation (generated or pending application).
 This limit only applies to companies with a net turnover of at least EUR 20 million.